-2611.
+- 2611.
 The number of signal transmitting devices connected to any signaling circuit shall be limited to avoid interference.
-The total number of code wheels connected to a single circuit shall not exceed two hundred and fifty.
+The total number of code wheels connected to a single circuit shall not exceed two hundred and fifty. - 2612.
+The number of waterflow switches which may be connected to actuate a single transmitter shall not exceed five, and the number of supervisory switches which may be connected to actuate a single transmitter shall not exceed twenty.